New York's 10th State Assembly district

 New York's 10th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Steve Stern since 2018, succeeding Chad Lupinacci.

 Geography

+2020s

+District 10 includes portions of Suffolk and Nassau counties.
+The district includes portions of the town of Huntington and Oyster Bay.
+Villages and hamlets within the district includes Cold Spring Harbor, Huntington Station, South Huntington, West Hills, Melville, Dix Hills, Woodbury and portions of Old Bethpage, Plainview, Greenlawn, and Elwood.

+The district overlaps New York's 1st and 3rd congressional districts, and overlaps the 2nd, 5th and 7th districts of the New York State Senate.

+2010s

 District 10 is in Suffolk County.
-It contains Lloyd Harbor, Huntington Bay, Cold Spring Harbor, Huntington, Greenlawn, Huntington Station, Elwood, South Huntington, West Hills, Melville and Dix Hills.
+The district includes portions of the towns of Huntington and Babylon.
+Lloyd Harbor, Huntington Bay, Cold Spring Harbor, Greenlawn, Huntington Station, Elwood, South Huntington, West Hills, Melville and Dix Hills are some villages and hamlets within the district.